lestrrat-go/jwx/README.md

 From a purely functional perspective, the only major difference is this:
-Whereas most other projects only deal with what they seem necessary to handle JWTs, this module handles the entire spectrum of JWS, JWE, JWK, and JWT.
+Whereas most other projects only deal with what they seem necessary to handle JWTs, this module handles the **_entire_** spectrum of JWS, JWE, JWK, and JWT.

 That is, if you need to not only parse JWTs, but also to control JWKs, or if you need to handle payloads that are NOT JWTs, you should probably consider using this module.
+You should also note that JWT is built _on top_ of those other technologies.
+You simply cannot have a complete JWT package without implementing the entirety of JWS/JWS/JWK, which this library does.

 Next, from an implementation perspective, this module differs significantly from others in that it tries very hard to expose only the APIs, and not the